Apotheosiz/fe20tp2_bev_11/README.md

 * Company log in with assigned styles
 * Search for tickers
 * Favorite/Unfavorite tickers
+* Shows closing price and graph for selected and followed tickes
-* Graph by day, month or year
+* Graph customization by day, month, year and time period
-* Min-and max
+* Show highest and lowest price sold for the selected interval
 * News articles related to ticker which link to original source
-* Comment section with save, edit and remove function
+* Comment section per company with save, edit and remove function

 ## Future Features 🔮
 **List of features to be added:**
+* Candelstick graph
 * Dark mode
 * Polished admin page
 * More customizations available for users in account settings